Skip to main content

 2. If behind a corporate proxy, configure HTTPS_PROXY in your environment

-3. Your SYNAP_INSTANCE_ID and SYNAP_API_KEY are correct and the key is active in the dashboard
+3. Your SYNAP_API_KEY is correct and the key is active in the dashboard

-3. If the key was revoked, generate a new one and update your environment
+3. If the key was revoked, generate a new one and update your .env or secrets manager

 python -c "import grpc; print(grpc.__version__)"